sabarlowe/SubVis/README.md

 #### Getting started (for Windows):
     1. Install R Studio (R version  version 3.1.1 or later).
-    2. Install required R packages shiny
+    2. Install required R packages: shiny
             Biostrings
             BiocGenerics
             parallel
             IRanges
             XVector
-    2. Download the SubVis folder (source code and test files).
+    3. Download the SubVis folder (source code and test files).
-    3. Change the current working directory to the SubVis folder OR open ui.R in the SubVis folder.
+    4. Change the current working directory to the SubVis folder OR open ui.R in the SubVis folder.
-    4. From the command line, source ui.R with the source() command.
+    5. From the command line, source ui.R with the source() command.
         Example:  source('C:\\Users\\sabarlowe\\Desktop\\SubVis\\ui.R')
-    5. From the command line, execute the app with the runApp() command.
+    6. From the command line, execute the app with the runApp() command.
         This will launch the application.
         Example:  runApp('..\\SubVis')